things-to-do

 1. Puerto Banus Marina

-Puerto Banus is Marbella's most famous sunset spot, and for good reason.
-The combination of luxury yachts, Mediterranean water, and the sun dropping behind the harbor entrance creates a scene that feels almost cinematic.
+Puerto Banus is Marbella's most famous sunset spot.
+Luxury yachts, calm Mediterranean water, and the sun dropping behind the harbour entrance create a scene that feels almost cinematic.

-Walk along the waterfront promenade as the sky changes color, or grab a table at one of the marina-side restaurants.
-The reflections on the water and the silhouettes of the boats make this the most photogenic sunset location in Marbella.
+Walk along the waterfront promenade as the sky changes colour.
+The reflections on the water and silhouettes of boats make it the most photogenic sunset location in Marbella.

-Best for: Photography, people-watching, pre-dinner drinks Tip: The western end of the marina near the lighthouse offers the most unobstructed views
+The western end of the marina near the lighthouse offers the most unobstructed views.
+Grab a table at one of the marina-side restaurants for pre-dinner drinks while the light fades.

 2. Playa Venus (Venus Beach)

-Venus Beach sits closest to Marbella's Old Town and offers the most accessible sunset views for anyone staying in the center.
+Venus Beach sits closest to Marbella Old Town and offers the most accessible sunset views if you're staying in the centre.
 The wide stretch of sand means you can find a quiet spot even in summer.

-What makes Venus Beach special is the combination of the Mediterranean in front and the silhouette of La Concha mountain behind you catching the last light.
+What makes it special is the combination of the Mediterranean in front and the silhouette of La Concha mountain behind you, catching the last light.
 Bring a blanket, grab some takeaway from the Old Town, and settle in.

-Best for: Relaxed beach evenings, families, easy access from Old Town Tip: The chiringuitos (beach bars) along this stretch serve drinks you can take onto the sand
+The chiringuitos (beach bars) along this stretch serve drinks you can take onto the sand.

 3. Belvue Rooftop Bar

-For the best elevated sunset views in Marbella, head to Belvue on the 9th floor of the Amare Beach Hotel.
+For elevated sunset views, head to Belvue on the 9th floor of the Amare Beach Hotel.
 The panoramic terrace looks out over the Mediterranean with uninterrupted views of the horizon.

 4. Cabopino Beach and Dunes

-About 12 kilometers east of Marbella center, Cabopino offers something different: natural sand dunes with a wooden boardwalk path winding through them.
+About 12 kilometres east of Marbella centre, Cabopino offers something different.
+Natural sand dunes with a wooden boardwalk path winding through them.
 The Artola Dunes are a protected natural area, and watching the sunset from here feels wonderfully removed from the glamour of Puerto Banus.

 5. The Embarcadero (Marbella Club Pier)